How to be a CI/CD Engineer

 Conclusion

-I’ve laid out an updated take on the CI/CD Engineer role, and I’ve added some fresh perspectives.
-In this update, I shared some of the new ideas and concepts I believe could be valuable elements to this role.
-These ideas were focused on security/DevSecOps, pipeline optimizations, and performance benchmarks, all of which are very impactful concepts to critical software delivery practices.
+In this article, I described my take on the CI/CD engineer role, and added some new ideas and concepts that could be valuable to this role.
+These ideas were focused on security/DevSecOps, pipeline optimizations, and performance benchmarks, all of which are of critical importance to software delivery practices.

 Thanks for reading!